 How the Nonla Is Made

-Palm leaves, bamboo and other natural materials.
+The Nonla is constructed using Palm leaves, bamboo and other natural materials.
 Woven and shaped into a cone, then coated with a water-resistant substance.
 This create a lightweight, breathable, durable and eco-friendly hat.

 Conical Hats Worldwide